 Maryland officials faced their own mystery.

-An estimated 7,000 dead menhaden washed into Baltimore’s Inner Harbor the end of April.
+An estimated 7,000 dead menhaden washed into Baltimore’s Inner Harbor at the end of April.
 Only one type of fish was found floating — menhaden.

 Because of that, they didn’t believe it was due to a toxic substance or low oxygen.
 The fish were found from the mouth of the Patapsco River, up into Baltimore Harbor, from Fells Point to Fort McHenry.